hdbookie/hdbookie/README.md

 - 👋 Hi, I'm Hunter.
 - 👀 Dart/Python.
 Mindset.
 Health.
-- 💞️ Building with Flutter and Django
+- 💞️ Building with Flutter, FireBase, and Django
 - 📫 Feel free to shoot me an email at hdbooks15@gmail.com

 <!---